doscsy12/ADI_projects/PILOT/README.md

 <br> (3) Preference for anonymity and control over spending.

 ### Aim
+Aim is to:
-Aim is to develop a reliable and accurate system for authenticating banknotes using ML techniques, with the objective of detecting counterfeit currency by analyzing key features such as texture, variance, skewness, and image-based properties.
+(1) develop a reliable and accurate system for authenticating banknotes using ML techniques, with the objective of detecting counterfeit currency by analyzing key features such as texture, variance, skewness, and image-based properties.
+(2) ensure explainability of the authentication process, allowing stakeholders to understand which features contribute most to the decision-making.

 |   | notebook                      | description                    |